aistabci/abci-docs/en/docs/system-overview.md

 | Global scratch area | /scratch | 0.4 PB | Lustre | See [Global scratch area](storage.md#scratch-area) |

-Interactive nodes, compute nodes, and memory-intensive nodes mount the shared file systems, and users can access these file systems from common mount points.
+Interactive nodes, and compute nodes mount the shared file systems, and users can access these file systems from common mount points.

 Besides this, these nodes each have local storage that can be used as a local scratch area.
 The list is shown below.